Weezer: The "Red Album" (2006–2008)

 Its lead single, "Pork and Beans", topped the Billboard Modern Rock Tracks charts for 11 weeks while also peaking at No. 64 on the Billboard Hot 100.
 Its music video won a Grammy for Best Short Form Music Video.
-The second single, "Troublemaker", debuted at No. 39 on the Billboard Hot Modern Rock Tracks chart and peaked at No. 2.
-In October 2008, the group announced that the third single would be "The Greatest Man That Ever Lived (Variations on a Shaker Hymn)", the song was met with critical praise.
+The second single, "Troublemaker", peaked at No. 2.
+The music video for "Troublemaker" broke five Guinness World Records.
+In May 2008, the album's third single, "The Greatest Man That Ever Lived (Variations on a Shaker Hymn)", was released.
+In 2008, Weezer unveiled the "Hootenanny Tour", in which fans would be invited to bring their own instruments to play along with the band.